savonet/liquidsoap/doc/content/migrating.md

 release the most stable possible code but problems can arise from many reasons so, always best to first to a trial run before putting things to production!

+## From 2.2.x to 2.3.x

+### Replaygain

+- There is a new `metadata.replaygain` function that extracts the replay gain value in _dB_ from the metadata.
+  It handles both `r128_track_gain` and `replaygain_track_gain` internally and returns a single unified gain value.

+- The `file.replaygain` function now takes a new compute parameter:
+  `file.replaygain(~id=null(), ~compute=true, ~ratio=50., file_name)`.
+  The compute parameter determines if gain should be calculated when the metadata does not already contain replaygain tags.

+- The `enable_replaygain_metadata` function now accepts a compute parameter to control replaygain calculation.

+- The `replaygain` function no longer takes an `ebu_r128` parameter.
+The signature is now simply: `replaygain(~id=null(), s)`.
+  Previously, `ebu_r128` allowed controlling whether EBU R128 or standard replaygain was used.
+  However, EBU R128 data is now extracted directly from metadata when available.
+  So `replaygain` cannot control the gain type via this parameter anymore.

 ## From 2.1.x to 2.2.x

 ### References